Videogame Caring Potential

 - Also, in an inversion, Rude has a crush on Tifa, as he tells Reno at one point.
 If she's the only party member left standing, he has a 50% chance of hesitating and skipping his turn!
 So the game cares about you, too!

-- Lost In Blue, which has DS and Wii incarnations, is another game built around Video Game Caring Potential.
+- Lost in Blue, which has DS and Wii incarnations, is another game built around this.
 You play as Keith, a young man who finds himself stranded on a desert island with Skye, who has lost her glasses and is Blind Without 'Em.
 You must forage for food and water to keep you and your partner alive, and since she doesn't leave the cave you call home unless you're dragging her by the hand a la Ico, you have to plan ahead to leave her adequate food and water while you're away unlocking new parts of the island or hurry back when her stats drop too low.
 "She's getting thirsty...
 She's hungry..."

 - Although RPGs can be a mixed bag when it comes to this trope, since most tend to revolve around a group of plucky young adventurers who can go on for days about The Power of Friendship, the later games in the Persona series are rife with it in the form of Social Links.
 Because it's unlikely that a player will be able to successfully complete all of them in a single playthrough, and there's no consequence for not doing them, the ones the player does complete are probably going to be the ones for the characters they like best (like the little girl whose parents are divorced in 3, or the boy whose sister was murdered in the main plot in 4).

-- Persona 3 and 4 have this in the form of Social Links.
-There is something incredibly satisfying in maxing someone's link out, knowing they're going to be alright, Nanako in particular, with her "I love you, Big Bro!".
-Nanako almost certainly invokes this, considering what happens to her.
-Persona 3 Portable takes this Up to Eleven with Shinjiro.
-Maxing out his Social Link can make his death not happen.
+- Persona 3 and 4 have this in the form of Social Links, each modeled after a particular tarot card.
+There is something incredibly satisfying in maxing someone's link out, knowing they're going to be alright, 4's Nanako Dojima (Justice) in particular, with the words "I love you, Big Bro!".
+Nanako almost certainly invokes this, considering what happens to her and what you can do to the one responsible.
+Persona 3 Portable takes this Up to Eleven with Shinjiro Aragaki (The Moon).
+Maxing out his Social Link can delay his death by five months.

 - Persona 2: Innocent Sin places the characters and their relationships at the absolute heart of the story, fleshing them and their motivations out so deeply that the decision of which Love Interest you prefer can feel simultaneously like powerful Caring Potential for the one you choose, while equally great Video Game Cruelty Potential for the one(s) you pass over.